Types of LVT

 Check the surface before installing the flooring

 For flooring installations, make sure that the sub-floor surface is level, dry and clean.
-We recommend using an underlay on most floorings, unless already fitted or you are installing a floor with built-in underlay.
+We recommend using an underlay on most floorings, unless already fitted.
 A good quality underlay will help improve acoustics and also level minor sub-floor imperfections.
 For any installations containing underfloor heating, please check with a qualified expert before installation.

 Ensure you have the correct equipment